Skip to main content

 AdvantagesLow latency of data accessAbility to store persistent data that needs to be saved when restarting and migrating pods

-LimitationsNo data availability between podsThere is additional network latency for data access
+LimitationsNo data accessibility between podsThere is additional network latency for data access

 Objects in Kubernetes

-PersistentVolumes and PersistentVolumeClaims (when installing CSI driver on its own)
+PersistentVolumes and PersistentVolumeClaims (when installing the CSI driver yourself)

 PersistentVolumes and PersistentVolumeClaims